|

 Ignore the top left hand box.

-symbol for the short haired gene is ‘L’ and the symbol for the
+The symbol for the short haired gene is ‘L’ and the

 |